johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 zone.
 MSIGNER State Identity

-State
+State:
-: Unsigned 8-bit.
+    Unsigned 8-bit.
 Defined values are 1=ON and 2=OFF.
-The value 0 is an error.
+The value 0
+    is an error.
 Values 3-127 are presently undefined.
 Values 128-255 are reserved for private use.
 The presentation format allows either as integers (1 or 2) or as tokens (“ON” or “OFF”).

-Identity
+Identity:
-: Domain name.
+    Domain name.
 Used to uniquely identify the Multi-Signer Agent.

 Example: